How to Define Your Direct Sourcing Strategy

 Keep Adjusting Your Direct Sourcing Strategy

 The process of gathering data for current and future skills and roles is not a one-and-done exercise.
-Some companies we’ve worked with have significantly changed in-demand skills needed from theor independent talent from one year to the next.
+Some companies we’ve worked with have significantly changed in-demand skills needed from their independent talent from one year to the next.
 To make sure your direct sourcing strategy stays on point, it’s important to monitor how and for what roles independents are being engaged.
 One way to ensure that you gather needed data periodically is to include the information collection in annual planning activities.
 This will allow you to make any needed adjustments to your direct sourcing program before the start of the fiscal year.

-Learn more about the MBO Platform
+Learn more about MBO